liquicode/serverkit/README.md

 ***Dynamic Configuration System***

-ServerKit has a vast number of features which are all controlled through ServerKit's configuration system.
+ServerKit uses a number of well known and established libraries (such as [Express](https://expressjs.com/)) and has a vast number of features which are all controlled through ServerKit's configuration system.
-Configuration settings can be supplied in code and/or a set of confgiuration files.
+Configuration settings can be supplied within code and/or configuration files.
-All configuration settings have sensible defaults which means that you need only to customize the settings of features that you are using.
+All configuration settings have sensible defaults which means that you need only customize the settings and features that you are using in your project.
 All other ServerKit features will work just fine using their defaults.
-You can provide configuration blocks and defaults for services that you write.
+When you write your own services, you will provide a configuration block that contains the configuration options for your service.
+These options are included in ServerKit's configuration, allowing you to keep all configuration settings in one place.

 ***Conventions Used***